 With instantiation, you have total control over the synthesis tool.
-For example, to achieve better performance, you can implement a comparator using only LUTs, instead of the combination of LUT and carry chain elements usually chosen by the synthesis tool.
+For example, to achieve a higher clock frequency, you can implement a comparator using only LUTs, instead of the combination of LUT and carry chain elements usually chosen by the synthesis tool for area saving reasons.

-Sometimes instantiation may be the only way to make use of the complex resources available in the device.
+Sometimes instantiation can be the only way to make use of the complex resources available in the device.
 This can be due to:

 - HDL Language Restrictions